Black Mesa (video game): Xen and final release (2015–2020)

 The release of Xen in the early access version of Black Mesa had been pushed off a few times; initially planned for a December 2017 release, a beta version of a segment of the remade Xen was released in June 2019 for stress-testing by players The full beta was released on December 6, 2019.
 Additional Xen levels were added over time, and by December 24, 2019, the full Xen chapter was released as part of the game's early access.

 The finished Black Mesa was released for Windows on March 6, 2020.
 By chance, this release was about two weeks before Valve's official return to the Half-Life universe after 13 years with the virtual reality game Half-Life: Alyx.
 Black Mesa project lead Adam Engels said this was not intentional as they had planned to have Black Mesa out earlier, but the attention to Alyx had helped to boost interest in Black Mesa.
-In addition to ongoing support for the game before moving onto other projects, the Crowbar Collective has stated they have been contacted by other teams, such as the Sven Co-op team, to help integrate their work into the final Black Mesa product.
-The team also wants to incorporate support for the Steam Workshop so that other players can add their own mods to the game.
+In addition to ongoing support for the game before moving onto other projects, Crowbar Collective stated that they have been contacted by other teams, such as the Sven Co-op team, to help integrate their work into the final Black Mesa product.
+The team also wanted to incorporate support for the Steam Workshop so that other players could add their own mods to the game.

 In addition to the modification itself, the game's thematic score, produced by sound designer Joel Nielsen, was independently released as a soundtrack in 2012.
 Nielsen released the score for the Xen levels in 2019.